Atmospheric vector illustration by Norwich based freelancer Ollie Hoff

 Self employment can be feast or famine; what do you feel are the main challenges for you as a professional freelance illustrator?

 I think honestly it would be that there are so many good freelance illustrators out there now; it makes it really tough when competing for commissions.
 Making connections is really important so you can spend a great deal of time sending emails.
 Being your own boss is insanely rewarding, but it means you have to be constantly hunting for the next commission.

 Being your own boss is insanely rewarding, but it means you have to be constantly hunting for the next commission.

 What is included within your designers toolkit?

-I try to keep my toolkit down to a minimum, I currently use a 15’’ MacBook Pro, an iPad Pro and a notepad.
+I try to keep my toolkit down to a minimum.
+My 15’’ MacBook Pro, an iPad Pro and a notepad, are all I really need.
 I always start a project by doodling out the idea, pick the colour scheme and then jump onto the laptop and start laying things out.
-I now use the app Astropad on my iPad which turns it into a drawing tablet for the Mac.
+The app Astropad on my iPad is also mega useful.
+It turns it into a drawing tablet for the Mac.
 It’s super useful when a mouse becomes a bit heavy-handed.

 Do you have any grand ideas you’re itching to get off the ground?